atharvacreates/memoryosuser/VERCEL_DEPLOYMENT.md

 # 🚀 Vercel Deployment Guide for MemoryOS

-This guide will help you deploy MemoryOS to Vercel with the exact same functionality as your localhost setup.
+This guide will help you deploy MemoryOS to Vercel with full functionality including the frontend, API routes, and database integration.

 ## 📋 Prerequisites

 1. **Vercel Account**: Sign up at [vercel.com](https://vercel.com)
-2. **GitHub Repository**: Your code should be on GitHub (already done)
+2. **GitHub Repository**: Your code should be on GitHub
 3. **Supabase Database**: Your database should be set up and running
 4. **OpenRouter API Key**: Your AI API key should be active